-Pandharpur Temple or the Vitthal temple located in Pandharpur in the Solapur district of Maharashtra is one of the most visited pilgrim sites in India.
+Pandharpur Temple or the Vitthal Temple located in Pandharpur in the Solapur district of Maharashtra is one of the most visited pilgrim sites in India.
 Statistically, it receives the largest amount of devotees in Maharashtra.
-The holy shrine is dedicated to Lord Vitthal or Vithoba along with his consort Rakhumai or Rukmini, as popularly known, who is worshiped as a form of Lord Krishna.
+The holy shrine is dedicated to Lord Vitthal or Vithoba along with his consort Rakhumai or Rukmini, as popularly known, who is worshipped as a form of Lord Krishna.

 Pandharpur Temple is one of the most important and oldest pilgrimage sites in Maharashtra.
 The Temple is located on the banks of the Chandrabhaga River, another name of the River Bhima.

 The legend of Lord Vitthal or Vithoba is disputed but historic and legendary.
 Lord Vitthal is the focal point of devotion especially among the followers of the Varkari philosophy or Sampradaya of Hinduism as well as the Haridasa sect of Karnataka.
 He is more popularly worshipped in regions of Maharashtra, Goa, Karnataka and Andhra Pradesh.

 As per the Varkari tradition, “Vitthal” is composed of two words in Sanskrit – Vit meaning Brick and Thal that originated from the Sanskrit word “Sthala” meaning standing.
 That gives the meaning of “Standing on the brick” to the word “Vitthal”.
 Hence, God is depicted as a figure of a young boy standing on a brick.
 There are, however, other interpretations of the meaning as well.